 A normal person would have called this a day, but there was no one fitting that description here.
 I had more item on today’s agenda.

-After a week of unrelenting pain and uncertainty, my sponsor had cleared me to meet with Justine and ask see if she had made a decision about giving us one more try.
+After a week of unrelenting pain and uncertainty, my sponsor had cleared me to meet with Justine and asked if she had made a decision about giving us one more try.
 Armed with my very cool new tattoo, I prepped for the big moment.